n00btube/sm-save-refills/README.md

 * Kejardon, for his always-excellent RAMMap, PLM\_Details, and for the MessageBoxes.
 Huge time savers.
 * DChronos for the message box guide.
+* pjboy for the bank $80 disassembly.
+Epic reference.
 * [metconst](http://metroidconstruction.com) for always being my inspiration.

 # Notes